 Worldschooling students experience firsthand how people live in other places and they become tolerant of different cultures; an essential step toward building a peaceful world.
 They have a unique perspective of the world, contribute to meaningful discussions and they have big ideas (all of which are very intriguing and valuable assets for college admissions).

-Geographically specific areas of studies might include:
+Geographically specific areas of studies for worldschooling families may include:

-- In the United Kingdom; literature, theatre, and the history of the monarchy
+- United Kingdom - literature, theater and the history of the monarchy

 - Egypt - ancient history and civilizations